potmat/homebridge-google-nest-sdm/README.md

 # FAQ

-**Q**: I don't see camera snapshots in the Home app, just the Nest logo.
+**Q**: I don't see camera snapshots in the Home app, just the Nest/Google logo.
 Why?

 **A**: The SDM API does not have any method for getting a camera snapshot on demand, only when an event occurs.
-The Nest logo is used as a placeholder.
+The Nest logo is used as a placeholder for first generation cameras, while the Google logo is used for second generation cameras.
 If an event occurred in the last few seconds you will likely see an image.

 **Q**: My cameras never respond.
 Why?

 **A**: There are a couple possible reasons for this:

-1. Second generation Nest cameras are not yet supported.
-2. Is the microphone/audio disabled on your camera?
+1. Is the microphone/audio disabled on your camera?
 If so you will need to enable it.
-3. Do you see something like `[homebridge-google-nest-sdm] Failed to start stream: spawn ffmpeg ENOENT` in your logs?
+2. Do you see something like `[homebridge-google-nest-sdm] Failed to start stream: spawn ffmpeg ENOENT` in your logs?
 The plugin requires ffmpeg and tries to auto-install it, but if it can't, you'll have to install it manually.
-Go [here](https://www.ffmpeg.org/download.html).
+For Windows go [here](https://www.ffmpeg.org/download.html).
+If you have a Mac, especially an Apple Silicon Mac, you should probably use [brew](https://formulae.brew.sh/formula/ffmpeg).
+On Linux use the package manager of your choice.
-4. Is your Apple device connected to a VPN?
+3. Is your Apple device connected to a VPN?
 If so, disconnect.
-5. Wait a while, occasionally the API will refuse all requests for short periods.
+4. Wait a while, occasionally the API will refuse all requests for short periods.

 **Q**: My cameras only respond some of the time.
 Why?

 **A**: Much like the behaviour some of us have experienced in the Nest app, sometimes the API errors out for unknown reasons.
 See also this [issue](https://github.com/potmat/homebridge-google-nest-sdm/issues/4).
 I am doing my best to find out why the API fails so often.

+**Q**: My cameras stream stops responding after five minutes.
+Why?

+**A**: Streams on the battery powered cameras only last five minutes.
+On the wired cameras it's in theory possible to view the stream for more than five minutes, but I haven't figured out how to make that work yet.

 **Q**: When the plugin starts I get some message about ```Plugin initialization failed, there was a failure with event subscription```.
 Why?

 **A**: As the error message tells you, make sure you mind the ["ONE IMPORTANT DIFFERENCE"](https://github.com/potmat/homebridge-google-nest-sdm#where-do-the-config-values-come-from) when setting up your config values.
+Try using the **gcpProjectId** config value if you continue to have problems.

 **Q**: My camera shows up as ```<null> Camera``` or ``` Camera``` without the room name or anything.
 Why?